schranz-search/schranz-search/docs/getting_started/index.rst

     .. group-tab:: Solr

         A instance of `Solr <https://solr.apache.org/>`_ can be started with the following docker-compose file.
-        It uses the required cloud mode to run the search engine.
+        It uses the required cloud mode to run the search service.
 Running it without cloud mode is not supported yet:

         .. code-block:: yaml